shubhamV123/movie-trailer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Installation

+1. For running this project you need to install [nodejs](https://nodejs.org/en/) in your system.
+If you already installed node in your system you can check out from here by running this command:

+        node -v
+1. Install dependencies:

+        npm install

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`